ASTM D5276 Drop Test of Loaded Containers

 Significance of ASTM D5276 Test Method for Drop Testing

-The test specimen should be conditioned prior to beginning the ASTM D5276 test.
+The test specimen, whether it be a container, loaded box, flexible package or pouch, should be conditioned prior to beginning the ASTM D5276 test.
 The test specimen and number of samples should allow for an adequate representation of performance in the field.
 Lastly, ASTM recommends that at least three samples should be tested in the absence of a sampling plan.

 Whether testing for the ability of the container to withstand rough handling or the protective capability of the container to safely transport its contents, the container is packed with the actual contents that it will be transporting.
 It is also acceptable to pack the container with simulated contents when testing for handling.